SRI International: Early history

 SRI's first research project investigated whether the guayule plant could be used as a source of natural rubber.
 During World War II, rubber was imported into the U.S. and was subject to shortages and strict rationing.
 From 1942 to 1946, the United States Department of Agriculture (USDA) supported a project to create a domestic source of natural rubber.
-Once the war ended, the United States Congress cut funding for the program; in response, the Office of Naval Research created a grant for the project to continue at SRI, and the USDA staff on the project worked through SRI until Congress reauthorized funding in 1947.
+Once the war ended, the United States Congress cut funding for the program; in response, the Office of Naval Research created a grant for the project to continue at SRI, and the USDA staff worked through SRI until Congress reauthorized funding in 1947.

 SRI's first economic study was for the United States Air Force.
 In 1947, the Air Force wanted to determine the expansion potential of the U.S. aircraft industry; SRI found that it would take too long to escalate production in an emergency.
 In 1948, SRI began research and consultation with Chevron Corporation to develop an artificial substitute for tallow and coconut oil in soap production; SRI's investigation confirmed the potential of dodecylbenzene as a suitable replacement.
 Later, Procter & Gamble used the substance as the basis for Tide laundry detergent.

 The institute performed much of the early research on air pollution and the formation of ozone in the lower atmosphere.
 SRI sponsored the First National Air Pollution Symposium in Pasadena, California, in November 1949.
 Experts gave presentations on pollution research, exchanged ideas and techniques, and stimulated interest in the field.
 The event was attended by 400 scientists, business executives, and civic leaders from the U.S. SRI co-sponsored subsequent events on the subject.